rbabayan/parking_citations_analysis/README.md

 ```

 ### Call the model server with input data
+For the pretrained model we only need to pass 4 columns: "Color", "Body Style", "Fine amount", "Plate Expiry Date"
 You have three options to call the model server:

 #### Option 1: A Python script (easiest)
 There is also a quick python script (`api_client.py`) that uses Python's http.client library to call the API.
 You can modify the payload in code and run the script to call the model server.